 ii.
 Régime des travailleurs indépendants (RSI)

-As an alternative to becoming a micro-entrepreneur, those who are required to register as a business can do so with the Régime Social des Indépendants (RSI) using the regime réel, under which social security contributions are payable at the rate of around 45% on net rental income.
+As an alternative to becoming a micro-entrepreneur, those who are required to register as a business can do so with the Régime Social des Indépendants (RSI) using the regime réel, under which social security contributions are payable at the rate of around 45% on net rental income, ie after deduction of eligible costs.

-Nevertheless, where your annual income from furnished lettings exceeds a certain threshold you are required to register with the RSI and adopt the regime réel.
+Where your annual turnover from furnished lettings exceeds a certain threshold you are required to register with the RSI and adopt the regime réel.
 The thresholds vary by type of accommodation, as follows:

 - Meublé de tourisme classée - €82,800